 - Give your data format a name.
 If there are six fields or less, it's a good practice to name the data format with those field names; if you're uploading a longer list of fields coming from a standard process, then you can use a more descriptive name.
 Make sure that everyone on the team understands which data format is appropriate to use.
 All of the fields included in the data format are displayed in the Fields column on the Data Formats page, in case there's ever a question as to what this data format works with.

-NOTE: By default, Tab is the selected column delimiter, and is the preferred delimiter for MA Professional.
+NOTE: By default, Tab is the selected column delimiter, and is the preferred delimiter for Communications Professional.

 - Select the fields that correspond to the columns in the incoming data file.
 A single click moves the field from the Available Columns list to the Columns In Data Format list.
 The top to bottom order matches the left to right order of columns in the data file.